LeiDrail Outdoor Solar Wall Light 4-Pack for $16

 Mofee Tool via Amazon offers its Mofeez Cornhole LED Lights 2-Pack for $19.99.
 Coupon code "333M3ERO" drops the price to $9.99.
 With free shipping for Prime members, that's $10 off and the lowest price we could find.
 Buy Now

+2969samir via eBay offers this Outlet Cover Plate 3-LED Nightlight 4-Pack for $9.99 with free shipping.
+That's the best deal we could find by $2 and the lowest per-unit price we've seen.
+Buy Now

-Eambrite via Amazon offers the Eambrite 18" LED White Birch Branch Lighted Twig Stake for $29.99.
-Coupon code "EAMBRITE" drops the price to $6.
-With free shipping, that's $24 off and the lowest price we could find.
+CGN Direct Sales via Amazon offers the CGN 2-Piece Garden Solar Bubble Lights for $23.99.
+Coupon code "CGNLIGHT" drops the price to $17.99.
+With free shipping for Prime members, that's $6 off and the lowest price we could find, although we saw them for $4 less three weeks ago.
 Buy Now

 GTQ Store via Amazon offers its GTQ Motion Sensor Closet Light for $9.99.
 Coupon code "7Z4ZY7WA" drops that to $6.99.
 With free shipping for Prime members, that's $3 off and the lowest price we could find.
 Buy Now